 Recognize your primary emotions from the secondary ones

-Emotions are divided into primary and secondary emotions.
-Anger, pride, and nervousness are examples or the primary ones whereas insecurity, sadness and being upset are secondary ones.
-The primary feelings you feel first because they are more on top but after a quick recheck, you can realize that the primary feeling isn’t really what you’re feeling.
+Emotions are divided into primary and secondary ones.
+Anger, pride and nervousness are examples of primary ones, whereas insecurity, sadness and being upset are secondary ones.
+Primary feelings come to you first, but after a quick check-in with yourself, you can realize that the primary feeling isn’t really what you’re feeling.

 Say “hi” to the people you work with

-Sounds obvious but not everybody does it.
-It’s such a small little thing but does remember to greet the people in your team and ask how they are.
+Sounds obvious, but not everybody does it.
+It’s such a small, little thing but do remember to greet the people in your team and ask how they are.
 Be engaging with the team and lighten up the atmosphere with a quick chat about other stuff than work.

 Questions to Vivek from the audience

 When you’re brand new in a company how do you get going?

 When I look at every single role that I’ve taken on, I think the first 30 days are most important.
 As humans, we are wired to see results.
 In our minds, we’re thinking of how to make the greatest impact and show that we’ve achieved a quick win.
 If you take that route, you’re probably not going to be that successful.
 I took that route and failed in doing it.